 Kroka offers letter grades and a comprehensive assessment via an academic transcript and narrative evaluation at the end of the semester.
 You may be required to bring your Kroka portfolio to school or to present orally to your school’s curriculum committee upon semester completion.
 It is important to work with your guidance counselor ahead of time to make sure that you understand their specific requirements.

 You can receive up to 16 credits through Sterling College in Craftsbury Common, Vermont.
 These credits are fully transferable to any college or university (dependent on the receiving school’s transfer policy).
 Students must meet the following requirements in order to be eligible to receive credit:

 - Current high school standing of Junior or Senior, or high school diploma or equivalent

 - High school GPA of 2.5 or higher

-To arrange for receiving credit after being accepted to our semester program, you need to complete the Sterling College Credit Application Form for each course you are receiving credit for (you will need the course names as outlined below).
-These forms, along with your high school transcript, must be submitted to Sterling College along with a $500 fee per course payable to Sterling College.
+To arrange for receiving credit after being accepted to our semester program, you need to complete the Sterling College Credit Application Form.
+This form, along with your high school transcript, must be submitted to Sterling College along with a $500 fee per course payable to Sterling College.
 You will then be assigned a Sterling student ID number, and upon successful completion of the course, Kroka will submit your grades to Sterling College.
-Sterling will then send your final grades in the mail.
-In the future, you will be able to request an official transcript from Sterling College that reflects these grades to submit to another college.
+In the future, you will be able to request a transcript from Sterling College that reflects these grades and which can be submitted to another college.